BBpezsgo/Interpreter/README.md

 - `-bc-clock [int]` Sets the interperter *clock cycles/update*
 - `-bc-instruction-limit [int]` Sets the interperter *instruction limit*
 - `-bc-stack-size [int]` Sets the interperter *stack size*
+- `-debug` <b>(Experimental feature)</b> This will start another thing that you might be able to use for debugging.
+You must manually jump to the next instruction with the TAB key.

 ### [Download .EXE](https://onedrive.live.com/download?cid=6AEB0DA011C539BF&resid=6AEB0DA011C539BF%2153979&authkey=AB-_RBd-SC-FnC8)